Summer Internship Program: Henrico County

 - Tree Smarts program

-- Help with planning for the fall 2017 tree smarts presentations
+- Help with planning for the fall 2018 tree smarts continuing education.

-- Create herbarium samples to be used by the agent in teaching the Tree Smarts program
+- Create herbarium samples to be used by the agent in teaching Tree Smarts programs.

-- Write several articles for the new ANR newsletter to be published in September and December
+- Write several articles for the ANR newsletter to be published in September and December

-- Write several short informational pieces for Facebook.
+- Contribute to social media by writing several short informational pieces for Facebook.
 These pieces would be on timely turf, vegetable, tree and disease/insect topics.

 2. Describe the knowledge / skills you expect the intern to gain from this experience.
 (ANR)